petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/defining-a-custom-data-schema.md

       into: batch
 ```

-See [assembling client extensions](../../building-applications/client-extensions/working-with-client-extensions#assembling-client-extensions) to learn more.
+See [Assembling Client Extensions](../../building-applications/client-extensions/working-with-client-extensions.md#assembling-client-extensions) to learn more.

 This `list-type-batch` client extension is a [batch type](../../building-applications/client-extensions/batch-client-extensions.md) client extension.
 It is defined as follows: